DragonSpit/HPCsharp/README.md

 32-bit signed or unsigned array .Sum().

 HPCsharp also provides a .Sum() version, which avoids overflow for long and ulong arrays, by returning a decimal result.
-Serial and multi-core functions are provided, with a 25% performance benefit over using decimal arrays, plus 2X array memory size savings.
+Serial and multi-core versions are provided, with a 25% performance benefit over using decimal arrays, along with using half the memory space.

-For .Sum() of float arrays, double is returned producing a more accurate summation result.
+For .Sum() of float arrays, a double result is returned producing a more accurate summation result.
 To produce an even more accurate summation for float and double, Kahan and Neumaier algorithms have been implemented.
 These advanced algorithms produce correct results for extreme cases such as,